Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

     MASTER_ADDR=localhost MASTER_PORT=random() WORLD_SIZE=3 NODE_RANK=1 LOCAL_RANK=0 python my_file.py --gpus 3 --etc
     MASTER_ADDR=localhost MASTER_PORT=random() WORLD_SIZE=3 NODE_RANK=2 LOCAL_RANK=0 python my_file.py --gpus 3 --etc

+If your code does not support this (ie: jupyter notebook, colab, or a nested script without a root package), use `dp` or `ddp_spawn`.
 We use DDP this way because `ddp_spawn` has a few limitations (due to Python and PyTorch):

 1. Since `.spawn()` trains the model in subprocesses, the model on the main process does not get updated.